Auburn, California: Transportation

-Auburn is served by Amtrak passenger rail service a few times a day, and its railroad station is the eastern terminus of AMTRAK's Californian Capitol Corridor train.
-Interstate Highway 80 is the main east–west highway through this area, connecting Sacramento to the west and the Lake Tahoe/Reno areas to the east.
+Auburn is served by Amtrak passenger rail service a few times a day, and its railroad station is the eastern terminus of Amtrak California's Capitol Corridor train.
+Interstate 80 is the main east–west highway through this area, connecting Sacramento to the west and the Lake Tahoe/Reno areas to the east.
 This town can be reached through several interchanges on Interstate 80, three of which (exits 118, 119 A through C, and 120) are somewhat within the town limits.
 California Highway 49 is the main north–south highway through this area.
 Highway 49 connects Auburn with the towns of Grass Valley and Nevada City to its north, and Placerville to the south.

 The Auburn Municipal Airport is located 3 mi north of town, and it is solely a general aviation airport.
 Auburn owns and operates this airport and an industrial site.
 The airport site covers 285 acre including an 80 acre industrial site.
 This airport has a single 3700 ft-long runway.
 General aviation services are available.